Volue-Public/energy-mesh-python/docs/source/hydsim.rst

 HydSim
 ------

-The Mesh Python SDK includes experimental functionality to run hydro simulations and inflow calculations using HydSim on the Mesh server.
+The Mesh Python SDK includes experimental functionality to run hydro simulations, run inflow calculations and generate inputs for Marginal Cost using HydSim on the Mesh server.
 This functionality is under development.
 Therefore, it is subject to change in future releases.
-Planned but not yet implemented functionality
+Planned but not yet implemented functionality includes:
-includes:

 - Selection the resolution to use.
-- Selecting specific scenarios to run.
-- Iterating over the log messages generated on the server.
 - Retrieve datasets from the simulation.
 These are used by Volue for debugging.

 The functionality may be used both through a synchronous